MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 ### Library versions

-[Azure libraries](azure-sdk-library-package-index.md) generally use the `@azure` scope.
+Use the latest, modern [Azure libraries](azure-sdk-library-package-index.md) scoped with `@azure`.

-The latest libraries use the scope `@azure`.
 Older packages from Microsoft typically begin with `azure-`.
 Many packages begin with this name, which are not produced by Microsoft.
 Verify the owner of the package is either Microsoft or Azure.

 ## Create Azure resource with service principal